J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/Frameworks/MITRE Framework/DEFEND.md

 # MITRE DEFEND

-**DEFEND** is MITRE’s defensive complement to ATT&CK — it focuses on **controls and mitigations** that defenders can implement to detect, deny, disrupt, degrade, or deceive adversary activity.
+**DEFEND** is MITRE’s defensive complement to ATT&CK where it focuses on **controls and mitigations** that defenders can implement to detect, deny, disrupt, degrade, or deceive adversary activity.
 It is explicitly designed with blue-team use cases in mind.

 ---